ivancb/AurumECS/README.md

 * Worlds - Contain the components and processes, while providing an ownership-based method of iterating over components

 ### Advantages
+* Double buffered components - allows processes to both read and write to the same component, at the same time.
-* The double buffered component container design and the ownership-based iteration of components allows for improvements in terms of thread safety and makes the relationship between a process, the data it requires to function and the data it modifies explicit.
+* Ownership-based iterator design - ensures that multiple processes can't write to the same component, at the same time, making the relationship between a process, the data it requires to function and the data it modifies explicit.
-* Easy to define new components and processes.
+* Easy to define and use new components and processes.
 * Data-oriented design allows for better cache usage by components.
 * Focus on eliminating virtual calls within World (however, an IWorld interface exists, which contains mostly unsafe operations).

 ### Disadvantages
-* Higher memory usage
+* Higher memory usage (in an ideal scenario, roughly twice of most ECS systems due to the double buffered component containers)
 * Complexity when dealing with processes that interact with a large amount of components or Worlds with a large number of component containers.

 ### Comparisons